serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 #### Creating the GraphQL resolver

 Let's  set it up for `getUserInfo` to retrieve data from DynamoDB.
-We're going to be breaking down the code for you:
+I am going to be breaking down the code for you:

 First of all, we need to define how the `getUserInfo` and `tweets` fields will fetch the data: